-The basic idea of the HTI-index is to split the vocabulary of the database into (a) a small set of frequent items $I{fr}$ and (b) a large set of infrequent items $I \setminus I{fr}$ .
+The basic idea of the HTI-index is to split the vocabulary of the database into (a) a small set of frequent items I{fr} and (b) a large set of infrequent items $I \setminus I{fr}$.
 Then, a trie is used for the former, in order to speed up the access to the lists that pertain only to the combinations of frequent items, whereas the latter are treated as usually, through an inverted file.

 The HTI-index, has three major components: a vocabulary, an access tree and a set of inverted lists.
-An HTI index is schematically depicted in Figure 4.
+An HTIindex is schematically depicted in Figure 4.

 The vocabulary.
 Like inverted files, the HTI has a list of all the distinct items of the database, which offers access to the inverted lists.
-The items in the vocabulary are divided in two classes: (a) the frequent items $I{fr}$ , $I{fr} \subseteq I$ , whose vocabulary entries point to the access tree in main memory, and (b) the infrequent items, $I{infr} = I \setminus I{fr}$ , whose vocabulary entries lead directly to their inverted lists in secondary storage, exactly like in inverted files.
+The items in the vocabulary are divided in two classes: (a) the frequent items I{fr} , $I{fr} \subseteq I$, whose vocabulary entries point to the access tree in main memory, and (b) the infrequent items, $I{infr} = I \setminus I{fr}$, whose vocabulary entries lead directly to their inverted lists in secondary storage, exactly like in inverted files.
 The vocabulary is kept as an array in main memory and together with the access tree root they comprise the initial access points to the inverted lists.
-The array is implemented as a hash table.
+The array is ordered (in descending order) according to the item frequency ordering of the vocabulary items in the underlying database D.

 The access tree.
 The access tree is a trie structure that offers access points to blocks of transactions that share the same access prefix paths (app).
-The app of a transaction can easily be computed if we order its items according to the item frequency ordering of I. Then, we define as accessprefix path the sequence prefix path whose items all lie in $I{fr}$ - i.e., the ordered sequence of the frequent items of the transaction.
-For example, the app of $\{f, a\}$ is $\{f\}$ .
+The app of a transaction can easily be computed if we order its items according to the item frequency ordering of I. Then, we define as access prefix path the sequence prefix path whose items all lie in I{fr} - i.e., the ordered sequence of the frequent items of the transaction.
+For example, the app of $\{f, a\}$ is $\{f\}$.
 We store the app of each transaction in the access tree, by putting the first and most frequent element as a direct child of the root (see also the next section for a detailed discussion on the creation of the access tree).
-The access tree has two kinds of nodes: (a) the root, which does not correspond to any item in $I{fr}$ and (b) information nodes, which are all the other nodes of the trie.
+The access tree has two kinds of nodes: (a) the root, which does not correspond to any item in I{fr} and (b) information nodes, which are all the other nodes of the trie.
 Each such node holds the following information:

-- A label indicating the item of Ifr, which corresponds to the node. - A link to the inverted sublist of the transactions that contribute to the path from the root to the node.
+- A label indicating the item of I{fr} , which corresponds to the node. - A link to the inverted sublist of the transactions that contribute to the path from the root to the node.
 These are all the transactions whose prefix is the same with the path from the root to the current node. - Navigational links to the children-nodes, the parentnode and to the rest of the nodes with the same label.

-It is important to stress here that due to the vast volume of the full-fledged trie presented in the previous section, the access tree is a subset of it, concerning only its most frequent items $I{fr}$ .
-The vocabulary entries concerning these frequent items point to lists that comprise all the access tree nodes that are labelled with the respective item.
-In turn, these nodes point to the respective inverted lists, stored in secondary storage.
+It is important to stress here that due to the vast volume of the full-fledged trie presented in the previous section, the access tree is a subset of it, concerning only its most frequent items I{fr} .
+The vocabulary entries concerning these frequent items point to the access tree nodes, who in turn, point to the respective inverted lists, stored in secondary storage.